David-A-Ray/simpsons-pairs/README.md

   - Light Grey & Green – High Scores Exit Button (typical School exit door light).
   - Dark Grey – High Scores Clear Scores button.
 Used to resemble a typical black board eraser.

-- #### backgrounds
+- #### Backgrounds
   - Clouds - Home Page.
 This was used to simulate the opening credits of the Simpsons show, along with the animated text.
   - Bart Simpson writing on blackboard – High Scores page.
 Another scene from the opening credits is where Bart is writing lines on the school black.
 Instead he is writing out all of the High Scores.
   - Simpsons Kitchen table – Game page.
 The game background consists of the blue circle and chequered pattern representing the Simpsons kitchen table and floor.

 - #### Code Rationale
   Due to modern browsers incorporating audio auto-play blocking by default, a decision was made to add a start button to the home page which when pressed, satisfies the interaction with screen requirement, and thus triggers the animations and music.

 ___